Bachem Ba 349 Natter: Modifications

-Heinrich Himmler became interested in Bachem's design.
-The Reichsführer-SS granted Bachem an interview and fully supported the project.
-In the middle of September 1944, the Technical Office of the Waffen-SS made an order for Bachem to develop and manufacture the Natter at his Waldsee factory.
-The Reichsluftfahrtministerium (RLM/German Aviation Ministry) officially designated the BP-20 the Ba 349A and construction began.
+Bachem approached Adolf Galland, a Luftwaffe general and flying ace, after which Galland personally recommended its development to the RLM.
+The RLM's technical department allegedly took a poor view of this approach, viewing it as unorthodox and meddlesome.
+Furthermore, the semi-expendable nature of the Natter meant that it did not conform with the existing specification issued for the Emergency Fighter Program.
+Bachem refused to be discouraged and sought out other politically-influential figures to support the Natter concept.
+He was granted an interview with Heinrich Himmler, the Reichsführer-SS, who quickly gave his full support to the Natter.
+Within 24 hours, Bachem was informed that the RLM's technical department was reconsidering their rejection and that the project had received the highest development priority.
+Accordingly, in mid-September 1944, the Technical Office of the Waffen-SS issued an order for Bachem to develop and manufacture the Natter at his Waldsee factory.
+The RLM officially designated the BP-20 as the Ba 349A and construction began.

 During December 1944, the project came largely under the control of the SS and Obergruppenführer Hans Kammler.
-This decision is said to have been the only time the SS significantly interfered with aircraft design and air fighting strategy.
-Early-on in the project, the RLM undertook an engineering assessment of the Natter, which it reported on 28 October 1944.

-The Natter was designed to be built by unskilled labor with poor-quality tools and inexpensive material.
+This decision has been claimed to have been the only occasion that the SS would significantly interfere with aircraft design and air fighting strategy.
+At an early stage if the project, the RLM undertook an engineering assessment of the Natter, the report for which was issued on 28 October 1944.
+The Natter was designed to be built by unskilled labour with poor-quality tools and inexpensive material.
 Various stringent economies were imposed on an already frugal design.
-The Natter had no landing gear, which saved weight, expense and construction time.
+The airframe of the Natter was almost entirely composed of wood.
+It also lacked landing gear, which saved weight, expense and construction time.
 Consequently, one of the most unusual features of the machine was the escape of the pilot and recovery of the machine.